sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 [COVID-19 Data Research repository from Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)

 ### Domain Background
 Johns Hopkins University is a teaching and research hospital.
+They believe
-They believe > "that sharing our **knowledge** and **discoveries** would help make the world a better place"
+> "that sharing our **knowledge** and **discoveries** would help make the world a better place"

+Since the start for the COVID-19 pandemic

 ### Problem Statement